-- Wait until the Buffer cell contains at least 20,000 and then halt the daemon by pressing the Halt button.
+Wait until the sum of the Buffer and Logged cells reaches at least 20,000 events and then halt the daemon by pressing the Halt button.

 Do not be concerned if the number of events shown in the Trace Segments panel is smaller than the number of events shown in the Daemon Control Area just before you halted the daemon.
 The latter shows raw event counts whereas the Trace Segments panel shows processed event counts -- a processed event is often constructed from multiple raw events.